OpenSourceEconomics/epp_topics/src/epp_topics/scientific_computing/db_trust_region/screencast/slides.md

 1. Fix a trust region radius.

-2. Construct a Taylor expansion of the function based on function value, gradient, and (approximation to) Hessian.
+2. Construct a Taylor approximation of the function based on function value, gradient, and (approximation to) the Hessian.

-    The Taylor expansion:
+    The Taylor approximation:
-    - approximates the function well within trust region if radius is not too large;
+    - approximates the function well within the trust region if radius is not too large;
     - is a quadratic function that it easy to optimize.

-3. Minimize the Taylor expansion within the trust region.
+3. Minimize the Taylor approximation within the trust region.

-4. Evaluate function again at the argmin of the Taylor expansion.
+4. Evaluate the function again at the argmin of the Taylor approximation.

 ---